Arrow Development: History

-The early years (1945–1953)
+Early years (1945–1953)

 Exterior of Hendy Iron Works (now a museum) in Sunnyvale, 2014.

 Andy, Bill, Ed and Karl met while working at the Hendy Iron Works in Sunnyvale, CA. The Hendy company had a contract with the US Navy to build torpedo launchers and marine steam engines.
 By 1942, Hendy was building hundreds of marine engines for Liberty ships.
 The number of employees increased to over 11,500 to meet demand.
 In June 1943, the union began enforcing a four-month ban on overtime, during which all machinists were to quit work after eight hours and refuse to work on Sundays.
 Hendy responded by announcing that all machinists who refused to work overtime would be discharged.
 Both Karl and Ed would recall later that being told to be on the picket line motivated them to start their own company.

 Neither Bacon nor Morgan saw active duty in the military, although Ed and his younger brother Eugene enlisted in the Army Air Corps.
 Ed was given a deferment based on his employment at Hendy.
 Eugene was killed in action in the South Pacific on December 16, 1944, while serving with the 868th Bombardment Squadron, flying special radar equipped B-24 Liberators designed for secret night bombing and escort missions.

 During the early years, Arrow Development sold used machine tools and made replacement parts for trucks, which were scarce after the war.
 Their first big job was building test run-in furnaces for the US Navy.
 They also performed machining and assembly work for Luscombe, Hewlett-Packard in the 1950s, and the Stanford Linear Accelerator Center in the 1960s.
 Arrow helped the NASA Ames Research Center develop 25 balloon-suspended capsules for high altitude research with monkeys, in preparation for the Mercury Program.

 Morgan, Bacon, and Schulze are credited with building the carousel originally installed at Alum Rock Park in 1947.
 By 1950, Arrow Development was known locally for its manufacture of carousels and other small amusement rides.